shamimkhan539/tab-suspend-pro/readme.md

-# Tab Suspend Pro 💤
+# Tab Suspender Pro 💤

 A powerful Chrome extension that automatically suspends inactive tabs to save up to 80% of memory usage.
 Keep your browser fast and responsive even with hundreds of open tabs!